-The capacitor value equation is used to get a centered value for the particular type of laser that is used in a design and average power setting.
-The Laser LI can vary by a factor of 7 between different physical lasers of the same type and across temperature without the need to recalculate the PAVCAP and ERCAP values.
-In the ac coupling configuration, LI can be calculated as where P1 is the optical power (mW) at the one level, and P0 is the optical power (mW) at the zero level.
+The preceding capacitor estimation formulas obtain a centered value for the particular type of laser that is used in a design and average power setting.
+Laser LI can vary by a factor of 7 between different physical lasers of the same type and across temperature without the need to recalculate the PAVCAP and ERCAP values.
+In the ac coupling configuration, LI can be calculated as where P1 is the optical power (mW) at the one level and P0 is the optical power (mW) at the zero level.